LeeJepsen/nfl-play-action-modeling/README.md

 # NFL Play Action Modeling Exploration (Supervised Learning)
-This repo contains the full Writeup, R scripts, and data file from NFLs 2025 Big Data Bowl plays sheet.
+This repo contains the full writeup, R scripts, and data file from NFLs 2025 Big Data Bowl plays sheet.

 ## Why this project
 In the modern NFL, play action remains one of the most efficient pass concepts, and offenses continue to increase their use of pre-snap motion to disguise intent and stress defenses.
 This project started with a practical football question: